thom-des/api/README.md

 ## Authentication

-A REST endpoint is available for authentication: `POST /users/sign_in.json`.
+Logging in can be done through the `signIn` mutation.

-It expects the following payload: `{ "user": { "email": "myemail@mydomain.com", "password": "myhashedpassword" } }`
+It expects the following payload: `{ "email": "myemail@mydomain.com", "password": "myhashedpassword" }`

 The password needs to be hash client side using a salt.
 The salt needs to be retrieved with `GET /api/v1/users/myemail@mydomain.com`.